 Testing paid ads on Reddit was one of my 2024 experiments for MyFBAPrep.
 I had started building up our account by commenting and contributing to relevant subreddits, and by Q4 we decided we could start investing in a paid ads experiment.
-Initially, I wanted to work with an expert as I had never managed paid acquisition before, but the UI was surprisingly easy to work with.
+I set aside $3,000 from our marketing budget to test the channel and review the results.

 Here’s how I tested, validated, and decided whether or not to add Reddit to our acquisition channels.